How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The Cornerstone of All Multi-Million Dollar Ad Accounts

-Ecommerce store owners and marketing managers don’t know their numbers.
+Ecommerce store owners and marketing managers are not finanically competent enough.
 After close to a decade of discussions with business owners about their goals, I have talked with only a handful of people who knew their profit margins, their required return on ad spend to acquire a customer, and the average lifetime value of a customer.
 Any attempt to scale your Facebook ads is fool’s gold without the evidence of clear numbers.
 You are in the business of making profit so know this cornerstone inside-out!

 Now, the start of all calculations should be your gross profit margin: